open-vela/frameworks_runtimes_typescript_ts2wasm/doc/libdyntype_api_spec.md

 - **dyntype_get_elem**
     - **Description**
+        - if it's a dynamic typed array:
             - Get an element from the dynamic typed array
+        - if it's an extref:
+            - Level 1: raise exception: `libdyntype: unsupport operation for extref: get_elem`
+            - Level 2: get an element to the boxed static typed array
     - **Parameters**
         - `externref`: the dyntype context
         - `externref`: the array